QuentinRougemont/coho_ldscp_genomics/README.md

 A plot like the one in FigS15 will be produced.
 ![example_graph](https://github.com/QuentinRougemont/coho_ldscp_genomics/blob/main/pictures/FigS15.git.png)

+Here we only have the population scale recombination rate (rho = 4*Ne*r)

 In addition it is possible to explore this by considering either:
 	* shared outliers between LFMM & RDA
 	* RDA only outliers
 	* LFMM only outliers

-	* outliers that fall into areas of residual tetraploidy can be investigated separately as well since there's less variance in recombination in these region
+	* outliers that fall into areas of residual tetraploidy can be investigated separately since there's less variance in recombination in these region

+	There was no difference in recombination when considering the few outliers on region of residual tetraploidy.
+        Obviously, removing these region increased the strength of the signal

 ## 10. looking for candidate